Learning general and distinctive 3D local deep descriptors for point cloud registration: Experiments

-In our first experiment we train on the point clouds of 3DMatch and test on the (unseen) point clouds of ETH, KITTI \cite{Ao2021}.
-In our second experiment we invert the train/test setup, i.e.~we train on the point clouds of KITTI and test on the (unseen) point clouds of 3DMatch.
-In our last experiment we train and test on data of the same dasasets according to their respective original train/test splits.
+Our experiments are organised as follows: (i) we train GeDi on 3DMatch, and test it on ETH and KITTI; (ii) we train GeDi on KITTI and test it on 3DMatch; (ii) we train and test GeDi on data of the same dasasets according to their respective original train/test splits; (iv) we measure the inference time and perform an ablation study of GeDi.